Amazon CloudWatch – Metrics, Alarms & Dashboards

 3. Copy all log files into AWS S3 using a cron job on each instance.
 Use an S3 Notification Configuration on the <code>PutBucket</code> event and publish events to AWS Kinesis.
 Use Apache Spark on AWS EMR to perform at-scale stream processing queries on the log chunks and flag issues. (is not fast in search and introduces delay)

 4. Begin using CloudWatch Logs on every service.
-Stream all Log Groups into an AWS Elasticsearch Service Domain running Kibana 4 and perform log analysis on a search cluster.
-(ELK – Elasticsearch, Kibana stack is designed specifically for real-time, ad-hoc log analysis and aggregation)
+Stream all Log Groups into an Amazon OpenSearch Service Domain running Kibana and perform log analysis on a search cluster.
+(OpenSearch (formerly Elasticsearch) with Kibana/OpenSearch Dashboards is designed for real-time, ad-hoc log analysis and aggregation.
+Note: CloudWatch now also offers integrated analytics with OpenSearch Service directly.)

-1. Run another monitoring instance that pings the monitoring instance and fires a could watch alarm mat notifies your operations team should the primary monitoring instance become unhealthy.
+1. Run another monitoring instance that pings the monitoring instance and fires a CloudWatch alarm that notifies your operations team should the primary monitoring instance become unhealthy.

 2. Set a CloudWatch alarm based on EC2 system and instance status checks and have the alarm notify your operations team of any detected problem with the monitoring instance.